Quantcast

 • Cut boards to size—perhaps three boards—and attach to base using wood screws.

-• Give the whole pallet a good sanding down, to smooth off the surface, which should give it a much more professional finish.
+• Give the whole pallet a good sanding to smooth off the surface, which should give it a much more professional finish.

 Tools aren’t the sexiest things in the garden, but they are essential and, of course, make everyday gardening jobs so much easier!